Gpopcorn/3D-Graphics-Engine/README.md

 # 3D-Graphics-Engine
-A very simple 3D graphics engine usingpython.
+A very simple 3D graphics engine using python.